- Be submitted electronically using exclusively the application form available on the Platform www.generetaward.be.

 - Be submitted on May 3rd 2021 at the latest.

 - Must be internationally established investigators, with outstanding scientific achievements and multiple seminal contributions to our understanding of health and disease.
 The Award is open to any scientist with or without a track record in the field of rare diseases, but the research project has to be in the field of rare diseases.

 - Must hold a PhD or have at least 4 years of equivalent research experience in a relevant field.

-- Must be affiliated to a Belgian University or a Belgian University Hospital or an eligible Research Institute.
+- Must be affiliated to a Belgian University, a Belgian University Hospital or an eligible Research Institute.

-- Must not reach the retirement limit during the project.
+- Must not reach the retirement age limit during the project.